lkoscak/simple-book-app/README.md

 # simple-book-app
-Simple book adding and viewing application using Node JS with Express framework, Mongo DB and React.
+Simple book adding and viewing application using Node.js with Express framework, MongoDB and React.

 # Start app
  Start app with command [node app.js] or [npm run start] and be sure to add connection string to your own instance of local or hosted Mongo DB database into .env file with DB as key value.